Current Scholar Profiles

 Dr. Schneider received his Ph.D. in sociology and social policy from Princeton University in 2012.
 His research is in the fields of social demography, economic sociology, and inequality and focuses on the family as a key mechanism in the production of race, class, and gender inequalities.
 His current and recent research includes an investigation of the role of personal wealth in marriage entry, a study of the effects of the great recession on relationship formation, quality, and dissolution, and a set of papers on how gender shapes housework time.
 After completing the Program, he will assume a position as Assistant Professor in the Department of Sociology at UC Berkeley.

 Dr. Vargas is a Robert Wood Johnson Scholar in Health Policy Research at Harvard University.
-He received a Ph.D. in sociology from Northwestern University in 2012.
-His primary research interests are in the fields of urban sociology and criminology.
-He is currently completing a book manuscript examining the role of the State in the reproduction of neighborhood violence in a low-income Chicago neighborhood.
+He received a Ph.D. in sociology from Northwestern University.
+His primary research interests are in the fields of urban sociology, urban politics, health, and criminology.
+He is currently completing a book manuscript on how politics and urban governance undermine community-based efforts to prevent gang violence.
 As a scholar, he plans to study the how the implementation of the Affordable Care Act in Chicago will effect health care access and health outcomes among the urban poor.
 After completing the program, he will assume a position as Assistant Professor in the Department of Sociology at the University of Wisconsin-Madison in the Fall of 2014.